ampproject/amphtml/extensions/amp-script/amp-script.md

 ## Overview

-The `amp-script` component allows you run custom JavaScript to render UI e.g. React components.
+The `amp-script` component allows you run custom JavaScript to render UI elements, such as a React component.

 {% call callout('Important', type='caution') %}
 `amp-script` is in active development and under [experimental availability](https://amp.dev/documentation/guides-and-tutorials/learn/experimental).
 It's subject to breaking API changes and should not yet be used in production.